 The organization may require you to interview and go through their normal employment process.

-If the organization agrees to take you on as an intern, ask them to complete the Internship Company Information Form* (in the Application Packet) and also to write a detailed description of what the internship experience will involve - basically, a job description*.
+If the organization agrees to take you on as an intern, ask them to complete the Internship Company Information Form (in the Application Packet, link is at the top of the page) and also to write a detailed description of what the internship experience will involve - basically, a job description.
 Please note that this description needs to reflect the purpose of an internship, that is, that it provides an intern with training and on-site learning that prepares the intern for business practice.
 The company information form must be filled out and signed by the representative of the company who will supervise the student.

 You should complete: